openplanet-nl/nadeoapi-docs/docs/live/clubs/edit-map-review.md

 url: https://live-services.trackmania.nadeo.live
 method: POST
-route: /api/token/club/{clubID}/map-review/{mapReviewID}/edit
+route: /api/token/club/{clubId}/map-review/{mapReviewId}/edit

 audience: NadeoLiveServices

 parameters:
   path:
-    - name: clubID
+    - name: clubId
       type: integer
       description: The ID of the club where the map review activity should be created
       required: true
-    - name: mapReviewID
+    - name: mapReviewId
       type: integer
       description: The ID of the map review activity to be edited
       required: true